HIST500 Historical Research Methods (3 semester hours)

 HIST571 History of Africa (3 semester hours)

 This course will analyze various aspects of African Civilizations including the conflicts and historical development of various pre-colonial African kingdoms to the rise the Slave Trade.
 In addition, emphasis will focus on the development of the plantation economy in the West, changes in the conduct of the slave trade and its impact on African economic, social, and political history.
-Recommended Prerequisites: HIST500 Historical Research Methods, and HIST501 Historiography.
+(Recommended Prerequisites: HIST500 and HIST501)

 HIST572 History of East Asia (3 semester hours)

 This course examines the major trends in the development of civilization in East Asia from prehistory to the end of the sixteenth century.
 While East Asia is generally understood to comprise China, Korea, Japan, and Vietnam, due to limitations of time, the course will focus primarily on developments in Chinese history and their impact on the wider region.
 At the same time, careful attention will be given to ways in which the smaller nations of the region, Japan in particular, creatively modified the foundations of Chinese civilization so as to create a distinctive civilization of their own.
-Recommended Prerequisites: HIST500 Historical Research Methods, and HIST501 Historiography.
+(Recommended Prerequisites: HIST500 and HIST501)

 HIST573 History of the Middle East (3 semester hours)

 This course will explore the Middle East by examining its history, politics, and culture while keeping an eye on the wide variety of individual experience of those living in the Middle East.
 Included in this process, students will focus on how Middle Eastern peoples have adapted to their physical environment as nomads, city dwellers, empire builders, and developed agriculture.
 In addition, this course will examine the rise of Islam, the Arabic conquests, early empires and their continuities with the Pre-Islamic past.
-Recommended Prerequisites: HIST500 Historical Research Methods, and HIST501 Historiography.
+(Recommended Prerequisites: HIST500 and HIST501)

 HIST581 The Great Revolutions (3 semester hours)